-Chateau Yon-Figeac is owned Alain Castle, who also owns property in the Loire Valley region.
+Chateau Yon-Figeac is owned Alain Castle who also owns property in the Loire Valley region.
 Alain Castle purchased Chateau Yon-Figeac in 2005 from the Germain family who owned the vineyard since 1985 when it was purchased by Bernard Germain.

 Chateau Yon Figeac Vineyards, Terroir, Grapes, Winemaking

-The 25 hectare St. Emilion vineyard of Chateau Yon-Figeac is is planted to 86% Merlot, 10% Cabernet Franc and 4% Petit Verdot.
-Yon Figeac has the distinction of being one of the largest vineyards in the Right Bank that is a true single parcel.
+The 25 hectare St. Emilion vineyard of Chateau Yon-Figeac is planted to 86% Merlot, 10% Cabernet Franc and 4% Petit Verdot.
+Yon Figeac has the distinction of being one of the largest vineyards in the Right Bank that is in one, large single parcel.

 Once the new owners took over, they began to add some Petit Verdot vines to the vineyard mix and increased the amount of Merlot as well, while decreasing the portion of Cabernet Franc.